dotnet/AspNetCore.Docs/aspnetcore/fundamentals/websockets.md

 The following settings can be configured:

 * `KeepAliveInterval` - How frequently to send "ping" frames to the client to ensure proxies keep the connection open.
 The default is two minutes.
 * `ReceiveBufferSize` - The size of the buffer used to receive data.
 Advanced users may need to change this for performance tuning based on the size of the data.
-The default is 4kb.
+The default is 4 KB.

 ::: moniker-end